rpoleski/MulensModel/documents/newfit_checklist.md

 ## Unit tests
 ### Event
-- tests for various combinations of fixed blending, fixed source, fixed q_flux
+- tests for various combinations of fixed blending (DONE), fixed source (DONE), fixed q_flux
 - tests for event.chi2 (does not change unless fit_fluxes or get_chi2 is run)